Hexagon/blog/src/posts/2023-09-11_deno_vs_bun_vs_node.md

 ## Deno

 Deno was initially created by Ryan Dahl in 2018, the original creator of Node.js, to address some of the regrets and issues he felt were present in Node.js.
-It is focusing on security, modern JavaScript practices and developer experience.
-Built on the V8 JavaScript engine and is written in Rust. [(wikipedia)](https://en.wikipedia.org/wiki/Deno_(software)).
+It focuses on security, modern JavaScript practices and developer experience.
+Built on the V8 JavaScript engine and written in Rust. [(wikipedia)](https://en.wikipedia.org/wiki/Deno_(software)).

 ### Features